Back to Blog

 Which tool has the best privacy and security?

 Windsurf leads with FedRAMP High certification, IL5 compliance, and zero-data retention options.
 They also offer on-premise deployment for maximum security.
 GitHub Copilot Enterprise is solid for most businesses with SOC 2 and FedRAMP compliance.
-Avoid Trae.ai for sensitive work due to ByteDance ownership and unclear data policies.
+Trae.ai offers innovative autonomous development capabilities with strong technical performance.

 How accurate is AI-generated code?